 Note: Only new purchases even get a grace period.
 Cash advances and balance transfers start accumulating interest as soon as they hit your account.

-But as long as you’ve been paying off your statement balances in full each month, your lender won’t charge you for any new purchases during the window of time that the grace period is still active.
+But as long as you’ve been paying off your statement balances in full each month, your card issuer won’t charge you interest for any new purchases during the window of time that the grace period is still active.

 So, for example, if you start a billing cycle with a $0 balance, you can buy an $800 couch and let it sit, without paying for it, until the balance for that cycle is due.